The Aggregate Transformation in SSIS performs two main tasks:

 - MAXIMUM: Calculate the Maximum of Column values.

-TIP: Please refer Aggregate Transformation in Advanced Mode article to know, How to Configure multiple outputs in Aggregate Transformation
+TIP: Please refer to Aggregate Transformation in Advanced Mode article to know, How to Configure multiple outputs in Aggregate Transformation

-The Aggregation transformation in SSIS includes the IsBig property, which is used on the output columns to handle the big or high-precision numbers.
-If any of the column value may exceed 4 billion then IsBig should be set to 1.
+The Aggregate transformation in SSIS includes the IsBig property, which is used on the output columns to handle the big or high-precision numbers.
+If any of the column values may exceed 4 billion, then IsBig should be set to 1.
 By setting the IsBig property to 1, Aggregation Transformation Will:

-- Use DT_R8 data type instead of the DT_R4 data type.
+- Use the DT_R8 data type instead of the DT_R4 data type.

-- Use DT_UI8 data type to store the Count results.
+- Use the DT_UI8 data type to store the Count results.

-- You can use DT_UI4 data type to store the Distinct count results.
+- You can use the DT_UI4 data type to store the Distinct count results.

 Aggregate Transformation in SSIS Basic Mode Example